tracyymaii/Web-Crawler/README.md

 >

 ## User Manual
-> Instructions are compatible with running the program in WSL Ubuntu:
+> Instructions are compatible with running the program in WSL Ubuntu on Python 3.10+:
 >
 > **1.** Install dependencies from `requirements.txt`
 >```